Resolving Stanley's $e$-positivity of claw-contractible-free graphs: Introduction

-Finally, in Section~\ref{sec:towers} we introduce the family of triangular tower graphs, $\trt _{a,b,c}$, where $a,b,c\geq 2$, and prove in Lemma~\ref{lem:trt_ccf} that they are claw-free and do not contract to the claw, and for $n\geq3$ prove in Lemma~\ref{lem:trt_notepos} that $X_{\trtn}$ is not $e$-positive, together giving Theorem~\ref{the:trtnotpositive}, hence showing that the $e$-positivity of chromatic symmetric functions is not dependent on either being claw-free, or being not contractible to the claw.
-In all cases we see that classical techniques suffice to yield our proofs, though a number of technical lemmas such as Lemma~\ref{lem:coeff_power_G_n,n,n} are required to yield the final theorems.
+Finally, in Section~\ref{sec:towers} we introduce the family of triangular tower graphs, $\trt _{a,b,c}$, where $a,b,c\geq 2$, and prove in Lemma~\ref{lem:trt_ccf} that they are claw-free and do not contract to the claw, and for $n\geq3$ prove in Lemma~\ref{lem:trt_notepos} that $X_{\trtn}$ is not $e$-positive.
+This last example shows that the chromatic symmetric function of a graph need not be $e$-positive for graphs that have neither an induced claw nor a claw obtained by contraction of edges (allowing removal of parallel edges).
+This final family allows us to establish that there exists an infinite family of graphs that satisfies every combination of claw-free, not being contractible to the claw and whose chromatic symmetric function is $e$-positive.
+In all cases we see that classical techniques suffice to yield our proofs, though a number of technical lemmas such as Lemma~\ref{lem:coeff_power_G_n,n,n} are required to yield the final results.